keathmilligan/keathmilligan.github.io/_posts/2020-03-22-automate-your-work-with-msgraph-and-python.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code JE64IUO6K to authenticate.
 ```

 Open a browser to the URL, sign-in and enter the code.
-You will be asked to select an account and then to approve the application's access to the requesrted permissions.
+You will be asked to select an account and then to approve the application's access to the requested permissions.
 The app will block waiting for you to complete the process.
 When you approve the app, some basic information about your account will be displayed.

 ## Token caching